 US Visa annotation “IV Docs in CCD” meaning ?

 In general, if your immigrant visa (Green Card) is approved at US Consulate, you may receive a packet from the consulate along with your passport.
-The packet would have note that says “do not open the sealed visa packed” and carry it to give it to immigration officer at US Port of entry.
-Now, with the digitized system, there may not be need to carry the sealed packet to CBP officer.
-The note “IV Docs in CCD” tells the CBP officer at Port of entry to check the Consular Consolidate Database for the relevant Immigrant visa related documents.
-This is just a note telling to CBP officer that the applicant documents are digitized and the user is not carrying any physical packet with documents.
+The packet would have a note that says “do not open the sealed visa packed” and carry it to give it to the immigration officer at US Port of entry.
+Now, with the digitized system, there may not be a need to carry the sealed packet to CBP officer.
+The note “IV Docs in CCD” tells the CBP officer at the Port of entry to check the Consular Consolidate Database for the relevant Immigrant visa-related documents.
+This is just a note telling to CBP officer that the applicant’s documents are digitized and the user is not carrying any physical packet with documents.

-If you have this annotation, nothing to worry.
-All you need to do is carry all your relevant documents that you took to US consulate for getting immigrant visa to the US Port of entry.
+If you have this annotation, nothing to worry about.
+All you need to do is carry all the relevant documents that you took to the US consulate for getting an immigrant visa to the US Port of entry.
 You will go through US Port of Entry Procedures and you may need to show some of these documents as needed.
 Also, read after visa interview on USembassy.gov

 US Visa annotation “See CCD” meaning ?

 Sometimes, you may see an annotation that says “See CCD”.
 It is a note to the US CBP Officer at US Port of Entry to check the Consular Consolidated Database(CCD) System.
 Anyone can get this, like B1 Visa, H4 Visa, etc. Below is an example with annotation for H4 Visa.

 The note is just an indication to CBP officer to check the CCD system.
 It could be anything, they do not disclose that information.
 It does not mean you will have any issue at Port of entry.
 If in any case, you are taken to Secondary inspection or screening, the CBP officer can look at the CCD system for getting full information.